ubc-dsci320-2024w2/project-team_fabfour/report/Milestone 2 Report.md

 ## Task Analysis (~500 words)

+**Retrieve value** - favourite music genres across different age groups for individuals with high anxiety, high depression, high OCD, or high insomnia.

+**Filter** - Filter by high, medium, low mental health scores (Anxiety_Level, Depression_Level, Insomnia_Level, or OCD_Level) and view their association with musical hobbies.

+**Compute Derived Value** - Calculate the average age for individuals with each favourite genre in the filtered high-mental-health-score group.

+**Determine Range** - Find the range of ages reporting high mental health scores for each condition.
+Who were the youngest and the oldest participants?
+Are there any overarching patterns

 **Characterize distribution** - What is the distribution of depression scores based on the frequency of listening to Rock music?